 It is simple to avoid plagiarism by citing sources and providing full bibliographic references for the source material in the references section of a report or assessment.
-This is an acknowledgement that some of the material or ideas used in the text have been borrowed, and it gives due credit to the original authors.
+This acknowledges that some of the material or ideas used in the text have been borrowed and gives due credit to the original authors.
 It also allows readers to find the original source.
-See below for information on how to reference correctly.
+See below for more information on referencing correctly.